HDFGroup/HDF.PInvoke/README.md

 ## .NET Core 2.0 port

-This is an unofficial port of HDF.PInvoke to .NET Core 2.0 by [Sebastian Urban](mailto:surban@surban.net).
+This is an unofficial port of [HDF.PInvoke](https://github.com/HDFGroup/HDF.PInvoke) to .NET Standard 2.0 by [Sebastian Urban](mailto:surban@surban.net).
-It has been tested on Linux, Mac OS X and Microsoft Windows.
+It has been tested on Linux, MacOS and Microsoft Windows.

 ## What it is (not)